sdziallas/comp55/docs/labs/9-Github.md

 not give you the latest version unless you ask it to fetch the latest version or pull.

-## Step 6:

-Hackslash commits multiple times and then pushes
+## Step 6: Hackslash - commit multiple times and then push

 Let's have the hackslash, who just pulled in the previous step, now add a comment at the top of the java file, **but not push.** After